cenong/puzzler/PuzzlerDoc.md

 - How old are they?
 - What do they do for work?

-This list of questions is not exhaustive and there may be other factors for consideration when determining the target audience.
+This list of questions is not exhaustive.
+There may be other factors for consideration when determining the target audience.

 ### Persona